 Wrapping Up!

-By stating clear goals, preparing a specified draft with a proper message and targeted audience helps in developing customer relations, and boosting the clients.
+Preparing a specified draft with a proper message and targeted audience helps develop customer relations and boost clients by stating clear goals.

-This task is mainly held by the marketing and advertising department of a company which is responsible for spreading the awareness and message of its organization.
+This task is mainly performed by a company’s marketing and advertising department, which is responsible for spreading its organization’s awareness and message.